Boundary regularity of mixed local-nonlocal operators and its application: Introduction and results

-for some constant $C_1$, where $\upkappa, C_1$ depend on $n, C_0, A_0, \widehat{k}, \Omega$. \end{theorem} For elliptic operators similar estimate is obtained by Krylov \cite{K83}.
+for some constant $C_1$, where $\upkappa, C_1$ depend on $n, C_0, A_0, \widehat{k}, \Omega$. \end{theorem} The regularity of $\partial\Omega$ in the above result can be relaxed to $C^{1,1}$.
+See \cref{R2.3} for more detail.
+For elliptic operators similar estimate is obtained by Krylov \cite{K83}.
 Boundary estimate for fractional Laplacian operators are studied by Ros-Oton and Serra in \cite{RS14,RS16,RS17}.
 Result of \cite{RS14} has been extended for nonlocal operators with kernel of variable orders by Kim et al. \cite{KKLL} whereas extension to the fractional $p$-Laplacian operator can be found in \cite{IMS}.
 For the proof of \cref{T2.2} we follow the approach of \cite{RS14} which is inspired by a method of Caffarelli \cite[p.~39]{Kaz}.
 A key step in this analysis is the oscillation lemma (see \cref{P2.1}) for $u/\delta$ which involves computation of $L((u- \kappa \delta)^+)$ for some suitable constant $\kappa$.
 Note that, by \cref{T2.1}, $Iu$ is bounded in $\Omega$ for $\alpha\in (0,1)$, and therefore, in this case we can follow standard approach of local operators to get the estimate \eqref{BMS01}.
 But for $\alpha\in[1,2)$, $I\delta$ becomes singular near $\partial \Omega$.
 So we have to do several careful estimates to apply the method of \cite{RS14}.

-Using \cref{T2.2} we establish boundary regularity of $Du$.
+Using \cref{T2.2} we establish boundary regularity of $Du$ (compare it with Fall-Jarohs \cite{FJ21}).
 This is the content of our next result. \begin{theorem} Let \cref{Assmp-1} hold.
 There exist constants $\gamma, C$, dependent on $\Omega, C_0, A_0, n,\widehat{k}$, such that for any solution $u$ of \eqref{Eq-1} we have

 \end{theorem} \begin{remark} By the dependency of the constants in \cref{T2.1,T2.2,T2.3} on $\widehat{k}$ we mean the dependency on $\alpha, \Lambda$ and $\int_{|y|\geq 1} J(y)\D{y}$. \end{remark} To cite a specific application of the above results, let us consider $u, v\in C(\Rn)$ satisfying